-The typical asking rate per listing is in the $60's per square foot per year.
-The Pruneyard submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $6 per sqft per year.
-That's a 9% decrease in rent.
+On average, listings lease in the $60's per square foot per year.
+The Pruneyard region is seeing a decline in rates.
+In the last 3 months, the median rate fell $4 per sqft per year.
+That's a 6% decline in rent.

-Compared to the rest of the Silicon Valley market, the Pruneyard region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Silicon Valley market, the Pruneyard submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 2 listings have been made available, which means spaces might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 100% of the listings in the Pruneyard are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 2 listings have been made available, which means new availabilities might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 750% of the office spaces in the Pruneyard are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 9,480 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are approximately 17 stories.
-Most buildings in this region were built in 1974 and are Class A.
+The standard measurement for office space in this area is around 2,140 sqft.
+Most properties in this area are around 17 stories.
+Most buildings in this market were built in 1973 and are Class A.

-Wholesale trade is the dominant industry in this market.
-Commute by bike is the most popular way to get to work amongst Pruneyard residents.
+Wholesale trade is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Pruneyard folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.